A pathway to a healthier you

 Accessing non-judgmental, confidential peer support

-In sobriety I’ve become ready to look at my issues; family reliance on alcohol, conflict leading to broken spousal relationship and trust, toxic communication patterns that halted learning and growth.
-And how to move forward.
+I was lucky to have the NMHPV.
+I learnt that it’s ok to be human.
+Sobriety has allowed me to face my issues, family reliance on alcohol, broken trust, toxic communication patterns.
 My health problems are still there, I still have stress but I’m not drinking and I’m working.
 I’ve learnt to be kind to myself and continue to work on things.

 My message to other nurses is to reach out if you need help.
 This is a service for us – nurses and midwives.
-We often don’t want to say ‘I feel stressed’ until we’re broken.
-We work in a job where we are responsible for the care of people and to do that well, we have to do it for ourselves.
+Too often we don’t admit stress till we are broke.
+We’re responsible for caring for others, but to do that well, we must care for ourselves too.